CLARIAH/clariah-plus/cases/max-weber.md

 ### What is the research about?

+The goal is to establish a pipeline to retrodigitize text-critical editions.
+We do not merely reproduce printed text (which has a sort of linear reading logic), like e.g. the Deutches Textarchiv, but we need to represent complex edition logic, thus one needs to treat rich typographic style and page-layout logic.

-The goal is to retrodigitize the complete Max Weber ouvre, 50+ thick books containing German historical data from the 1910s.
+This will be initially applied to the Max Weber oeuvre, 50+ thick books containing German historical data from the 1910s, but is more generic in set-up.

 ### What problem is hindering the research?